fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8c.md

 module.exports = startServer
 ```

-So the code we defined first extracts the token contained in the request’s _Authorization_ header.
-The helper function _getUserFromAuthHeader_ decodes the token and looks up the corresponding user from the database.
-If the token is not valid or the user cannot be found, the function returns _null_.
+So the code we defined first extracts the token contained in the request’s <code>Authorization</code> header.
+The helper function <code>getUserFromAuthHeader</code> decodes the token and looks up the corresponding user from the database.
+If the token is not valid or the user cannot be found, the function returns <code>null</code>.

-Finally, the context field _currentUser_ is set to the user object corresponding to the requester, or to _null_ if no user was found:
+Finally, the context field <code>currentUser</code> is set to the user object corresponding to the requester, or to <code>null</code> if no user was found:

 ```js
 context: async ({ req }) => {